1994

 perfectly for the rest of the tour - pretty good eh, considering he'd hardly

-So on May 12 the last leg of the tour started in Sacramento
+On 12 May the last leg of the tour started in Sacramento - without Fletch.

-It is said that the relationships got worse and worse and
+According to rumours, the relationships got worse and worse, and meetings ended

 Martin: "That was a practical necessity in case individual band members

-threw raucous parties[11]" - like the Berlin aftershow, which ended with a police
+threw raucous parties"[11] - like the Berlin aftershow party which ended in a

-raid and a permanent ban from the Intercontinental hotel. - "We lost the plot.
+police raid and a ban from the Intercontinental hotel. - "We lost the plot.
 But

 it's really difficult for us, at our level, to just decide to do a few key